WEZZY2024/javascript-basic-calculator/README.md

 # javascript-basic-calculator
-This is just a basic website using html and javascript .The aim of this basic application is a introduction to my javascript learming process
+This is just a basic website using html, css and javascript .The aim of this basic application is a introduction to my javascript learming process